deephdc/image-classification-tf/README.md

 ## Launching an API

-To access this packages functionality through an API you have to install the `DEEPaaS` package:
+To access this package's functionality (both for training and predicting) through an API you have to install the `DEEPaaS` package:

 ```bash
 git clone https://github.com/indigo-dc/deepaas